gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 A by-product of anonymity is that the experts do not need to meet as a group in a physical location.
 An important advantage of this is that it increases the likelihood of gathering experts with diverse skills and expertise from varying locations.
+#### Setting the forecasting task in a Delphi
+In a Delphi setting, it may be useful to conduct a preliminary round of information gathering from the experts before setting the forecasting tasks.
+Alternatively, as experts submite their initial forecasts and justifications, valuable information which is not shared between all experts can be identified by the facilitator when compiling the feedback.